 Before you even start thinking about profit margins, you should understand exactly what it costs to operate your business.
 I don’t mean just the obvious material things, like fuel and materials – there are lots of other hidden costs.

-- Labour Costs: Add up all your wages as well as costs for workers comp, super contributions and sick and holiday leave.
+- Labour Costs: Add up all your wages as well as costs for workers’ compensation, super contributions, sick days, and holiday leave.

 - Equipment and Tool Expense: Depreciation per year added to maintenance.
 Allocate 10-15% of the value of equipment every year.

-- Costs associated with the vehicle: Registration, insurance, fuel, maintenance and tires.
+- Costs associated with the vehicle: Registration, insurance, fuel, maintenance and tyres.
 Calculate actual cost per kilometre.

 - Insurance & Licensing: You cannot get out of public liability and licences.
 Include renewal costs.